Ten of the Best Walks in and Around Melbourne

 CAPITAL CITY TRAIL, INNER MELBOURNE

 Perhaps Melbourne's ultimate urban walking track, the Capital City Trail delivers a 29-kilometre loop around the CBD and inner-northeast suburbs, linking plenty of other popular routes along the way.
 For a tourist-style adventure, start at Federation Square and wander east along Birrarung Marr, before passing the iconic MCG.
 You'll cruise by the Yarra River through Burnley, curve north to swing past the historic Abbotsford Convent and then take a jaunt through suburbia across to Melbourne Zoo.
 The last leg of the trail heads south through Docklands and back along Southbank.
 It's a mostly flat and easy walk, plus there are loads of great coffee stops to be found along its length.
 Try the long-running Top Paddock in Richmond, or Carlton North favourite Park Street Dining.
+And, if you want to go further (faster), get on your bike.
+This is one of the best cycling paths in Melbourne too.

 How far?
 In metro Melbourne, start anywhere along the track.